SchlossLab/schlosslab.github.io/_fish_bowl/schloss-data_shared_directory.md

 ---

 ##Preamble
-This page outlines the organizational standards of the Schloss-data shared directory on the University of Michigan Axiom cluster.
+This page outlines the organizational standards of the `Schloss-data` shared directory on our mapped drive.
+The actual path is `/mnt/EXT/Schloss-data`.
 The goals of this outline are to:

 1. Articulate guidlines for preserving organization of shared data.
 2. Maximize disk space by minimizing data redundancies and out-of-date files